 Although we still use birds’ eggs, we opt for chicken eggs only.
 My grandma once told me that she painted hard-boiled turkey eggs or any other birds’ eggs they could find on their farm – duck eggs, for example.
-She said that there was no difference which eggs people used.
+She said that there was no difference in which eggs people used.

 So, why do we paint eggs for Easter?
-People worldwide believe that eggs are symbols of rebirth, new life, fertility, and the resurrection of Jesus Christ (for Christians).
+People worldwide believe that eggs are the symbols of rebirth, new life, fertility, and the resurrection of Jesus Christ (for Christians).
 The Orthodox and Eastern Catholic churches have a tradition of painting hard-boiled eggs red in order to represent the blood of Christ that was shed on the cross.

 King Edward I of England made the tradition of painting and decorating eggs even more significant.
 In 1290, he ordered 450 eggs to be colored and gold-leafed for Easter presents for the royal household.
-It was a beautifully luxury gift.
+It was a beautiful luxury gift.

 If you have a child, hide a few eggs around the house and ask your little one to find them on Easter morning, or any other part of the day.
-It’s like a scavenger hunt, but more interesting.
+It is like a scavenger hunt, but more interesting.

 A popular Easter Monday sport, egg rolling, also known as an Easter egg roll, is a favorite activity of many Britons.
 People roll painted hard-boiled eggs down a hill.
-The winner is the person whose egg survives the most rolls, rolls the farthest distance or rolls between two pegs.
-Some people claim that egg rolling has no religious significance, while others say that it has some religious reasons.
-Egg rolling has become a popular activity in the United States as well.
+The winner is the person whose egg rolls the longest distance or between two pegs, or survives the most rolls.

-I know this game as egg fight, and you may call it egg knocking.
-The aim of competition is the only one – see whose boiled eggs are the hardest.
-While this game is perfect for families with kids, it’s also a fun activity for couples.
+I know this game as an egg fight, and you may call it egg knocking.
+The aim of the competition is only one – see whose boiled eggs are the hardest.
+While this game is perfect for families with kids, it is also a fun activity for couples.

 Unfortunately, modern people take most holidays and their traditions for granted.
 We celebrate Easter and follow its traditions because other people do it so we know that we have to do it too.
-However, it’s crucial to know at least something about the holiday and teach your children to appreciate traditions.
+However, it is crucial to know at least something about the holiday and teach your children to appreciate traditions.

 People paint eggs for different reasons.
-Be it religious or common, it’s hard to skip this tradition.
+Be it religious or common, it is hard to skip this tradition.
 I suggest painting your own hard-boiled eggs instead of buying them.
 First of all, because you know that they are fresh and organic.